 - Amount of tubing squeeze – Simply pinching off (occluding) the tube is not enough, the rollers must squeeze the tubing the exact amount required to ensure that the fluid being pumped is effectively trapped in the tubing and delivered to the injection point.
 Factors such as system pressure, suction lift, fluid viscosity, tube material, and others will affect the amount of squeeze required for a particular application.
 If the tube is under-squeezed, the fluid can escape or flow backward toward the suction side of the pump tube when the roller rotates in the head.
 This can occur when the pump is operated against a higher system pressure than recommended.
 If the tube is squeezed too much, it is being subjected to more force than is necessary and tube life will be diminished.
 Properly matching the roller design with the type of tube being used will result in the most efficient pump design and longest tube life for a particular application.
 Figure 3 shows the squeeze action of a peristaltic pump.

 Pump Head and Roller Design

 The roller diameter, roller materials, type of bearing surfaces, and pump head design can also affect the life of the pump tube as well as the life of the roller assembly.
-Schematic of a pump head is shown in Figure 4.
+The schematic of a pump head is shown in Figure 4.

 Roller diameter – A large diameter roller will pinch off a greater surface area of the tube while rotating, resulting in lower tube life; however, large rollers will rotate fewer revolutions per roller assembly revolution, potentially resulting in longer roller life.